IBM/integrity-enforcer/docs/ACM/README_ENABLE_ISHIELD_PROTECTION_ACM_ENV.md

       If you would like to use your own tags for selecting ACM managed clusters as target for deploying IShield, change the above tags to your own.

+  3. Sign `policy-integrity-shield.yaml` which is an ACM policy for enabling Integrity Shield protection in an ACM managed cluster(s)

+     Here is the example when you sign the policy `policy-integrity-shield.yaml` with the key of signer signer@enterprise.com:

+     ```
+     curl -s  https://raw.githubusercontent.com/open-cluster-management/integrity-shield/master/scripts/gpg-annotation-sign.sh | bash -s \
+              signer@enterprise.com \
+              policy-integrity-shield.yaml
+     ```

+     - This script will modify the original file.
+If you would like to keep the original file, keep a backup of the file before signing.
+     - You need to create new signature whenever you change policy and apply it to clusters.
+Otherwise, the change will be blocked and not applied.

   3. Enable `policy-integrity-shield` on an ACM managed cluster (GitOps).

       a)  Commit your changed configuration in `policy-integrity-shield.yaml` to the `policy-collection` GitHub repository that you cloned earlier, if you have customized as described above.